+Mathew M. Anderson was born on December 18, 1924 to Gilbert and Elizabeth Buckley Anderson who lived in Trainer, Pennsylvania.
 Mathew was the sixth of seven children.
 His father emigrated from Scotland in 1904 and worked as a machinist at an oil refinery.
 The family moved to Downingtown in 1935.
-Matthew's mother passed away on May 17, 1936.
+Matthew's mother passed away when he was nine years old.

-Private First Class Mathew M. Anderson was Killed In Action on November 5, 1943 at Cassena, Italy.
+Private First Class Mathew Anderson was "Killed In Action" on November 5, 1943 at Cassena, Italy.
 His family and friends received letters and Christmas cards from him dated November 5th, the day he was killed.
 Mathew was buried on September 27, 1948 at the East Brandywine Baptist Church Cemetery in Guthriesville.

 Matthew's brother, Gilbert also served during the war.